Cookies on this website

 • be prepared for a career in cancer research.

 The scheme caters to researchers from a wide range of backgrounds.
-For our current round, there are two types of application welcomed as described below.
+There are four types of application welcomed as described below.

-• Application Type 3 – Non-Clinical/Fundamental Scientist.
+• Application Type 3 – Non-Clinical/Fundamental Scientist (Biological background).
 Science graduates that hold (or be predicted to achieve) the equivalent of a first-class or strong upper second-class undergraduate degree with honours in biological, medical, or chemical science, as appropriate for the projects offered.

-• Application Type 4 – Non-Clinical/Fundamental Scientist.
+• Application Type 4 – Non-Clinical/Fundamental Scientist (Maths/Physics background).
 Science graduates that hold (or be predicted to achieve) the equivalent of a first-class or strong upper second-class undergraduate degree with honours in engineering, mathematical/data, or physical science, as appropriate for the projects offered.

 More information can be found on the University of Oxford’s programme page under the 'How to apply' section.

 All offered places are fully funded at the home rate.
-This includes stipend, University and College fees, and a research consumables budget of £13k p.a..
-Stipend provisions are summarised below:
+This includes salary / stipend, University and College fees, and a research consumables budget of £13k p.a..
+Salary and stipend provisions are summarised below:

-Applications from international candidates will be accepted, however funding at the home level is only available for this programme and therefore international applicants would need to either source further funding or support themselves financially for the remaining fees.
+Applications from international candidates will be accepted, however funding at the home level is only available for this programme and therefore international applicants would need to source further funding for the remaining fees.
 If you are a prospective applicant from the EU, please refer to the following pages on fees and funding.

 Your Application